The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 - Travel bag included

-The nozzle on the top that feeds the water into the mouth almost looks lost against it.
+The nozzle on the top that feeds the water into the mouth almost looks lost against the tall flosser body.

 On the front of the flosser is a large silver panel insert which at the bottom has the logo in black colored text, with nothing else on the panel until you reach the top of the flosser where the silver panel surrounds a power switch with 3 positions.